gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - A practical Node CLI now exists in `gustwind-node/cli.ts`.
 - Current scope covers version output, static build, development serving, and static build serving.
-- The legacy Deno CLI now delegates its `develop` and `serve` workflows to that Node CLI.
-- The legacy Deno CLI now delegates its `build` workflow to that Node CLI as well.
+- The old Deno CLI compatibility wrapper has now been removed instead of being kept as a second entrypoint.
 - Repository-level build, start, and serve tasks now use the Node path directly.
-- Full command-surface replacement for `gustwind-cli/mod.ts` is still not a target.
+- The package-root runtime exports now point to the Node API surface.
 - The quality gate now verifies that the Node CLI can build the repository.

 ## Phase 5: Node dev server on Vite